JonathanWilbur/mueller-report/volume1.md

 election interference activities.
-The Russian contacts consisted of business connections, offers of assistance to the campaign, invitations for candidate Trump and Putin to meet in person, invitations for campaign officials and representatives of the Russian government to meet, and policy positions seeking improved U.S.-Russian relations. section IV of this Report details the contacts between Russia and the Trump campaign during the campaign and transition periods, the most salient of which are summarized below in chronological order.
+The Russian contacts consisted of business connections, offers of assistance to the campaign, invitations for candidate Trump and Putin to meet in person, invitations for campaign officials and representatives of the Russian government to meet, and policy positions seeking improved U.S.-Russian relations.
+Section IV of this Report details the contacts between Russia and the Trump campaign during the campaign and transition periods, the most salient of which are summarized below in chronological order.

 _2015._
-Some of the earliest contacts were made in connection with a Trump organization real-estate project in Russia known as Trump Tower Moscow. candidate Trump signed a Letter of Intent for Trump Tower Moscow by November 2015, and in January 2016 Trump organization executive Michael Cohen emailed and spoke about the project with the office of Russian government press secretary Dmitry Peskov.
+Some of the earliest contacts were made in connection with a Trump organization real-estate project in Russia known as Trump Tower Moscow.
+Candidate Trump signed a Letter of Intent for Trump Tower Moscow by November 2015, and in January 2016 Trump organization executive Michael Cohen emailed and spoke about the project with the office of Russian government press secretary Dmitry Peskov.
 The Trump organization pursued the project through